Prohibition on influencing employers’ superannuation fund choice: section 68A of the SIS Act

-These discounted insurance premiums are offered by a related body corporate (i.e. an associate) of the trustee, and the offer is not available to Thomas’ employees.
+These discounted insurance premiums are offered by a related body corporate (i.e. an associate) of the trustee.

 The offer of discounted premiums on these insurance policies is likely to be a breach of section 68A because it could reasonably be expected to influence the choice of fund into which employee superannuation guarantee contributions are paid by Thomas.

 Example 4: Clearing house facilities (no breach of section 68A)